projUNN: efficient method for training deep networks with unitary matrices: Introduction

 In the RNN setting, prior algorithms to apply $n \times n$ unitary matrices in RNNs have parameterized matrices into layers of unitary or orthogonal transformations or parameterized the Lie algebra of the unitary or orthogonal group (see \cref{tab:model_comps}).
 In the layer-wise setting, unitarity is enforced for all values of parameters, but many layers are required to form a composition that can recreate any desired unitary, \textit{i.e.,} fully parameterizing an $n \times n$ unitary requires $O(n)$ layers.
 By parameterizing the Lie algebra \cite{lezcano2019cheap,hyland2017learning}, algorithms perform better on common benchmarks but have the drawback that performing gradient optimization on an $n \times n$ unitary requires $O(n^3)$ operations generically per step.
 Though not an issue with the small to medium sized models used today, this $O(n^3)$ is still $O(n)$ slower than standard methods of forward- and back-propogation in RNNs.

 Motivated by the feature that gradients in neural networks are typically approximately low rank, we show that gradient updates to unitary/orthogonal matrices can be efficiently performed in low rank settings.
-We propose a new model called \textsc{projUNN} where matrices are first updated directly via gradient based optimization and then projected back onto the closest unitary (\textsc{projUNN-D}) or transported in the direction of the gradient (\textsc{projUNN-T}).
-Our algorithm has optimal time complexity when compared to other existing algorithms for unitary RNNs (\cref{tab:model_comps}) and is especially effective even in the most extreme case where gradients are approximated by rank one matrices.
-In RNN learning tasks, \textsc{projUNN} matches or exceeds existing benchmarks of state-of-the-art unitary neural network algorithms.
+We propose a new model called \textsc{projUNN} where matrices are first updated via gradient based optimization and then projected back onto the closest unitary (\textsc{projUNN-D}) or transported in the direction of the gradient (\textsc{projUNN-T}). \textsc{projUNN} has near-optimal runtime complexity unlike other existing algorithms for unitary RNNs (\cref{tab:model_comps}) and is especially effective even in the most extreme case where gradients are approximated by rank one matrices.
+In RNN learning tasks, \textsc{projUNN} matches or exceeds benchmarks of state-of-the-art unitary neural network algorithms.

 Though we present our model first in the RNN setting, we show that there is a direct extension of \textsc{projUNN} to the case of orthogonal/unitary convolution which we explore further.
 Here, we perform unitary/orthogonal convolution in the Fourier domain as inspired by \cite{trockman2021orthogonalizing}.
 Our algorithm runs efficiently in the convolutional setting especially for filters of large size and many channels (see \cref{app:runtime} for more details).